NativeScript/docs-v7/runtimes/android/metadata/accessing-packages.md

 var androidViewPkg = android.view;
 ```

 > **Note:** You may not use APIs that are not present in the metadata.
-By default the Android Runtime comes with prebuilt metadata for Android [API level 23](https://developer.android.com/about/versions/marshmallow/index.html).
+By default, if `--compileSdk` argument isn't provided while building, metadata will be built for the latest Android [Platform SDK](https://developer.android.com/about/versions/nougat/index.html) installed on the workstation.

 # Proxies
 The JavaScript objects that lie behind the Android APIs are called *Proxies*.
 There are two types of proxies: